CentaurusInfra/arktos/docs/design-proposals/arch/arktos_scale_out.md

 ### <a id="daemonset"></a>DaemonSet in Scale-out Arktos
 In the scale-out architecture, DaemonSet is only allowed for system tenant.
 A DaemonSet object resides on a Tenant Partition, in the TP's system tenant (by the priciple of no single "system partition", there exist multiple TP that have system tenants); DaemonSet controller and scheduler deployed on the TP create daemon Pods and assign then with proper node resource, respectively.
 Kubelet looks up the specific TP for API resources (e.g. configmap, secret) needed by the initialization of  system-tenanted daemon Pod.

 DaemonSet objects can reside on multiple TP; the cluster admin can continue manage DaemonSet resources even when some tenant partitions have failed.
-However, the DaemonSet, and its related Pods, of the failed TP may not be able to update in current design phase.
+However, the DaemonSet, and its related Pods, of the failed TP, may not be managed - this is the limitation of this design; recovering is possible, but out of the current concern.

 ## Required Changes